 What kind of egg roll wrappers are vegan and oil-free?

 Nasoya egg roll wrappers, for instance, do not contain egg, dairy, or oil.
-They are also low in fat and calories, with only 60 calories per wrap.
+As a result, they are also low in fat and calories, with only 60 calories per wrap.

-Additionally, Naoya egg roll wrappers are easy to use and can be frozen or kept in the refrigerator for a few months.
+Additionally, Naoya egg roll wrappers are easy to use, freeze, and keep well in the refrigerator for a few months.

 Let's look at the ingredients: